 WALKNG THE MEDICINE WHEEL

-The Medicine Wheel assists in helping to seek: strong, healthy bodies (East); strong inner spirits (South), inner peace (West), healthy minds (North).
+The Medicine Wheel assists in helping to seek: healthy bodies (East); strong inner spirits (South), inner peace (West), open minds (North).
 The term "Medicine" as it is used by First Nations people does not refer to drugs or herbal remedies.
 It is used within the context of inner spiritual energy and healing or an enlightened experience.

 The central essence of the medicine wheel is that each of you must make your own choices.
-More often than not, however, these choices are influenced by other individuals (families, co-workers, friends, social and political environments).
+More often than not, however, these choices are often times influenced by other individuals (families, co-workers, friends, social and political environments).
 Not of all your experiences are good ones, there is a lot of hate, terror, jealousy, fractured families and societies in a very unsettled world which has resulted in an increase in various kinds of cancers.
-Sometimes you are not successful in working around the pain and you become caught up in a jungle of tangled emotions, followed by ‘not right action’.
-It is difficult to walk the earth walk with care always looking to your future in healing, positive and understanding ways, when it is so easy to just give up.
+Sometimes you are not successful in working around the pain and you become caught up in a jungle of tangled emotions, followed by "not right action".
+It is difficult to walk the earth with care always looking to your future in healing, positive and understanding ways, when it is so easy to just give up.
 But, then, this is the challenge isn’t it?
 To learn from those experiences that have not elevated your life, (even though it can be a scary process!) keep moving forward in a manner that pleases your Ancestors.
 Remember: time is relative to the process of building your life and is no one else's business unless you choose to share.

 emphasize, there is no right or wrong way to walk the wheel or live your

 life, how we do it is our choice, and how we do it should not be judged